Goredell/SearchTree/README.md

 # SearchTree
+App is more of a playground for understanding of async/await and tasks.
+Looks like junkjard.
 App tasks:
 - [x] Search for files in specified directory chosen using textbox or browse button;
 - - [ ] \(Optional) Use many directories;